 - Main Lobby entrance (open 12:00 pm to 8:00 pm)

 - North Lot entrance (open 6:00 am to 4:00 pm)

 Parking is available in the ramp garage and the North Lot.

 We allow our patients to receive personal items from home.
 Food is not allowed to be brought into the hospital, but you may bring your loved ones items such as clothing, reading materials, pictures, etc.

 We ask that you please do the following when you drop off items.

-- Items are to be brought to the Main Lobby of Highland Hospital between 8:00 am and 8:00 pm.
+- Items are to be brought to the Main Lobby of Highland Hospital.
+The lobby is open open 8:00 am to 8:00 pm

 - Items are to be placed in a bag and labeled appropriately: